myGit-YokoyamaHiroshi/ChangeDetectSim/README.md

 # ChangeDetectSim
-This is sample of python implementation for detecting the changes in the synchronous oscillatory networks, based on the dynamical Bayesian inference. <br>
+This is sample of python implementation for detecting the changes in the synchronous oscillatory networks, based on dynamical Bayesian inference. <br>

 # Folder structures<br>
 \ChangeDetectSim<br>